rae-el/react-portfolio/README.md

-# Rachel White Portfolio
+# My Portfolio

-I created this project with [Create React App](https://github.com/facebook/create-react-app).
+This is my portfolio website which I created with React, it includes a light/dark mode button and snippets of different projects